ammadsaleem18/ammadsaleem18/README.md

 # Ammad Saleem

 Hi 👋, I'm Ammad, a web and mobile app developer exploring the tech world.
-Right now, I know HTML, CSS, and JavaScript well, and I'm starting to learn React Native.
+Right now, I know HTML, CSS, and JavaScript well, and I'm starting to learn React.js.
 I'm taking a course at SMIT (Saylani Mass IT Training) to improve my skills and get rid of any unnecessary stuff.
 Let's work on cool projects together!

 ## My Projects & Discoveries: